-01Ensure You're Ready For This
+01Ensure You're Ready

 Before you book your first show, make sure you're prepared to do the job.
 A common rookie musician mistake is booking a gig without having enough songs to fill a set or without the band members needed to pull off a live show.